|Subscription Meme (I hope!)

 I also taught in third-year physics labs, gave the occasional guest lecture and did a lot of outreach work in schools.

 I recently started a new job at a different institution, about which I shall be intentionally vague.
 It is quite different, but it also lets me help advance women in areas of STEM in which they are very under-represented.
 I find this deeply satisfying.

 Some random facts

 I am closer to forty than I am to thirty.
-I have been Dr Nanila for almost fifteen years.
+I have been Dr Nanila for over fifteen years.
 I have dual citizenship.
 I have lived in the UK for over a decade.
 I am mixed-race (East Asian and white).